NjodA/Medical-Appointment-No-Shows/README.md

 ## Data Definition
 •	PatientId: Identification of a patient that is unique for each person.

 •	AppointmentID: Identification of each appointment.

 •	Gender: Male or Female.

 •	AppointmentDay: The day of the actual appointment, when they have to visit the doctor.

 •	ScheduledDay: The day someone called or registered the appointment, this is before appointment of course.

 •	Age: How old is the patient.

 •	Neighborhood: Where the appointment takes place.

 •	Scholarship: 1 or 0. (this is a program in Brazil to support poor people with their cost of living)

 •	Hipertension: 1 or 0.

 •	Diabetes: 1 or 0.

 •	Alcoholism: 1 or 0.
 •	Handcap: 1 or 0.

 •	SMS_received: 1 or more messages sent to the patient.

 •	No-show: "Yes" or "No" ("No" means they showed up on their appointments while "Yes" means they didn't!).

 ## Questions for Analysis
 This analysis aims to outline some possible reasons for patient no-showing at the scheduled appointments, as well as get insights about the Brazilian public health system.
 To accomplish this, we will first try to understand the data and the context on which they were collected.
 Then we will exploratory data analysis.

-•	What is the percentage of patients who show up on their appointments vs. who not?
-“Classification> Logistic Regression Model”
+•	What is the percentage of patients who show up on their appointments vs. who not? “## Classification> Logistic Regression Model”

 •	Is one gender more committed to medical schedules than another?
 “Classification> Logistic Regression Model”

 •	Where do most appointments take place?
 “Classification> Logistic Regression Model”

 •	Are patients who received SMS messages reminding them of the appointment likely to attend?
 “Classification> Logistic Regression Model”

 •	What is the percentage of patients diagnosed with diabetes, hypertension, alcoholism and disability?
 “Regression > Linear Regression Model “

 •	Is drinking alcohol a cause of missing appointments?
 “Classification> Logistic Regression Model”

 •	Is the duration between registration and appointment affect the ability to show up?
 “Classification> Logistic Regression Model”

 •	Do older patients more committed to medical schedules than others?
 “Classification> Logistic Regression Model”

 ## Tools
-•	Pandas: a library offers data structures and operations for manipulating numerical tables and time series.
+•	### Pandas: a library offers data structures and operations for manipulating numerical tables and time series.

 •	Numpy: a library used for working with arrays.
 It also has functions for working in domain of linear algebra, fourier transform, and matrices.

 •	Matplotlib: a plotting library for the Python programming language and its numerical mathematics extension NumPy.

 •	Seaborn: a data visualization library built on top of matplotlib and closely integrated with pandas data structures in Python.

 ## Data Cleaning